 Requirements Before Registering a Company in Chile

-In order to incorporate a company in Chile you must have the following:
+In order to register a company in Chile you must have the following:

 - Proposed Company Name – You must have a name for your company in Chile approved by Chile’s Company Registry to see if your name is available and not already in use.